Torrential rains overshadow Post Malone pre-Super Bowl show

 Earlier in the night, the ferocity of the weather plunged the red carpet into total chaos, as non-celebrities took the opportunity to try to get in front of the camera, while several wet, shivering and irritated celebrities – including Lala Anthony and football player Odell Beckham Jr. – huddled nearby, refusing to stop for pictures or talk to the press.

-Other attendees included The Chainsmokers, who are headlining a show Saturday night, chef Guy Fieri, rapper G-Eazy, and the Cleveland Browns’ Baker Mayfield.
+Other attendees included The Chainsmokers, who are headlining a show Saturday night, chef Guy Fieri, rapper G-Eazy, Denver Broncos player Von Miller and the Cleveland Browns’ Baker Mayfield.

-Later, Post headed to hot 24-7 club E11even where he requested $50,000 in one dollar bills and partied until 7 a.m., according to a spokesperson for the club.
-Vin diesel, Demi Lovato and Snoop Dogg were also spotted there.